ONLYOFFICE/onlyoffice-liferay/README.md

 Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

-## Installing Liferay ONLYOFFICE integration app
+## Installing Liferay ONLYOFFICE connector

-Either install it from [Liferay Marketplace](https://web.liferay.com/marketplace/-/mp/application/171169174) or if you're building the app by yourself simply put compiled .jar file from `build\libs` folder to `/opt/liferay/deploy`.
-Liferay will install the app automatically.
+Either install it from [Liferay Marketplace](https://web.liferay.com/marketplace/-/mp/application/171169174) or if you're building the connector by yourself simply put compiled .jar file from `build\libs` folder to `/opt/liferay/deploy`.
+Liferay will install it automatically.

-## Configuring Liferay ONLYOFFICE integration app
+## Configuring Liferay ONLYOFFICE сonnector

-In order to configure the app you must navigate to *System Settings* `(Control Panel -> Configuration -> System Settings)`.
+In order to configure it you must navigate to *System Settings* `(Control Panel -> Configuration -> System Settings)`.
 In *Platform* section click on *Connectors* category and select ONLYOFFICE.

-## Compiling Liferay ONLYOFFICE integration app
+## Compiling Liferay ONLYOFFICE connector

 Simply run `gradle build`.
 Output .jar will be placed inside `build/libs` directory.